A positive proportion of locally soluble hyperelliptic curves over $\mathbb Q$ have no point over any odd degree extension: Sieving to locally soluble orbits

 When $\Stab_{G(\Q)}(v)$ is trivial, which happens for all but negligibly many $v\in V(\Z)$ by \cite[Proposition~14]{B}, \eqref{eq:weights} simplifies to

 Since the size of $\Stab_{G(\Q)}(v)$ is bounded above by $2^{2g}$, \eqref{eq:weightssimplify} always holds up to an absolutely bounded factor.
-Therefore, the right hand side of \eqref{eqtheoremimpone} counts the number of $G(\Q)$-equivalence classes of elements in $V(\Z)$ that are locally soluble, have invariants in $F$, and have height bounded by $X$. \end{proof}
+Therefore, the right hand side of \eqref{eqtheoremimpone} also counts the number of $G(\Q)$-equivalence classes of elements in $V(\Z)$ that are locally soluble, have invariant binary forms in $F$, and have height bounded by $X$. \end{proof}